cormachogan/hostinfo-operator/README.md

       terminationGracePeriodSeconds: 10
 ```

 Note that the __secret__, called __vc-creds__ above, contains the vCenter credentials.
 This secret needs to be deployed in the same namespace that the controller is going to run in, which is __hostinfo-system__.
-Thus, the namespace and secret are created using the following command:
+Thus, the namespace and secret are created using the following commands, with the environment modified to your own vSphere infrastructure obviously:

 ```shell
 $ kubectl create ns hostinfo-system